HowardMei/alpinebase/alpinebase/README.md

 # docker image: alpinebase [Layer 1]

-This layer 1 docker image is built upon [alpine image](https://hub.docker.com/r/_/alpine/) `edge` tag,which itself is built from [Alpine Linux](https://alpinelinux.org/) [`Edge`](http://wiki.alpinelinux.org/wiki/Edge) branch for best support of DNS search paths and new packages, such as php7@edge/testing repository.If the intent of this image is to be a minimal base for single-service containers, tracking `edge` is not expected to cause issues (packages are still stable releases, only Alpine itself is a development build).For multi-process containers, it may generate some unexpected results, but the benefit over risk ratio seems high enough for non-critical applications (database applications using this image are required to do more testing before production).
+This layer 1 docker image is built upon [alpine image](https://hub.docker.com/r/_/alpine/) `3.5` tag with edge enhancement, which itself is built from [Alpine Linux](https://alpinelinux.org/) [`v3.5`](http://dl-cdn.alpinelinux.org/alpine/v3.5/) branch for best support of DNS search paths and new packages, such as php7@edge/testing repository.
+If the intent is to be a minimal base for single-service containers, using `@testing` is not expected to cause issues.
+For multi-process containers, it may generate some unexpected results.
+Please do more testing before production.

 ## Description